 Delander went on to produce clocks that matched the quality of his master Thomas Tompion and he also invented his version of the duplex escapement.

-I have had the great pleasure over the years of working on some rare and interesting, not to mention, valuable clocks.
+I have had the great pleasure over the years of working on some rare and interesting clocks.
 Some of my previous repairs and restorations include:-

 - Thomas Cattell

 - Thomas Cole

 - Australian convict clockmaker James Oatley’s earliest recorded clock No. 5

 - Skeleton clock by Robillard, London, with a coup perdu escapement featured in H. Alan Lloyd’s book ‘The Collector’s Dictionary of Clocks’ (page 61), which was serviced before me by the late great George Daniels.